-Would you believe me if I told you that you have some level of control over your happiness?
+Would you believe me if I told you you have some control over your happiness?
 You do.
-Would you believe me if I told you that the quest for happiness is really at the root of most of your new year goals?
+Would you believe me if I told you that the quest for happiness is at the root of most of your new year goals?
 It is.
 However, being unhappy and unfulfilled seems to be the new normal.
-So many people have lost the ability to truly enjoy their lives.
+So many people have lost the ability to enjoy their lives truly.
 Don’t let that be you.

 “So, what can you do?”
 Glad you asked.